badlydrawnrob/anki-child-theme/source/themes/cards/simple/simple-stripped.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# In this example, `viewThumbnail` only takes one argument; `model.selectedUrl`.
-Yet, it still works!
-Explain why.
+# Here we use an _anonymous function_ to loop through our model.
+What's an easier way to call the `viewThumbnail`?

 <!-- -------------------------------------------------------------------------
-    ★ Subtitle
+    ☆ Subtitle

     ⤷ `string` (auto wrapped with a `H2` tag)
 -------------------------------------------------------------------------- -->
-## A partial function
+## Anonymous function

 <!-- -------------------------------------------------------------------------